CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - [x] Progress Report
 - Contribution of each member since phase 1
 - Link to significant pull requests & Explanation
 - Tian Shu: Wrote unit tests for Gateway Class, meaning more serialization files in the tests.
 Helped to formulate the design document.
-Pull requests:
+Pull requests: https://github.com/CSC207-UofT/course-project-five-stars-1/pull/7#issue-1052760969 Creating database for the program using Serialization in teh Gateway Package.
+Note that I used the main branch most of the times so not everything was shown in this pull request. https://github.com/CSC207-UofT/course-project-five-stars-1/pull/26#issue-1065115410 this is all pull request for all unit tests that I wrote for the Gateway class.
 - Canyang
 - Shihan
 - Yiteng